evkx/evkx.github.io/content/models/audi/e-tron_gt/RS_e-tron_GT/_index.md

 ### First row seats

-There are three seat types you can choose from for the front row in the Audi e-tron GT.
+There are three seat types you can choose from for the front row in the Audi RS e-tron GT.

 The following functionalities are available on the **sport** seat.